solarslurpi/MarkRoberCourse/Brainstorm/chompy.md

 The chopping mechanism is the overall beast of Chompy.
 I started by limiting research to two of the mechanisms I discussed in the brainstorming sections:
 - OOH THIS ONE IS COOL This cucumber slicer using a 3d printer...
-I was watching a video this AM.... and check the way [the cucumber is sliced](https://youtu.be/FZnTdPuAecs?t=54)...cucumber sits on a rack with spacing for the plastic "knife".
+I was watching a video this AM.... and check the way ...cucumber sits on a rack with spacing for the plastic "knife".
 Knife comes down, slices, then pushes over to a pile...it is just fun to watch.
 Begs the question is this about fun or efficiency.
 Well, if it is all about the video, then all about fun...

 I **really** like how plastic is being used...and its just the force slicing it..but then there are things like orange peels that would be harder..still...